enphnt/banterer/README.md

-# banterer
+# 🗣 banterer

- - lighthearted remarks for when you need to break up the monotony
+ - lighthearted and, at times, inspiring remarks on software for when you need to break up the monotony

 ## Install